 The Mustang Mach-E RWD will hit 60 mph in the mid-6 second figure, reducing to mid-5 seconds if chosen with AWD.
 The Mustang Mach-E GT targets the mid-3 second figure, Ford revealed.

 Aside from the planned Lincoln electric car based on the Mustang Mach-E, the Blue Oval confirmed it will manufacture the Ford F150 electric at its Michigan plant starting mid-2022.
-Further, the Ford Bronco Hybrid and next-gen Ford Ranger Hybrid (T6.2) will see electrification in the form of PHEVs, it is reported.
+Further, the Ford Bronco Hybrid and next-gen Ford Ranger Hybrid (T6.2) will see electrification in the form of PHEVs.